mlibrary/about-ebc/src/content/stories/2023-01-17-why-is-university-of-michigan-press-joining-jstor-path-to-open.md

 ---
 templateKey: story
 title: Why University of Michigan Press is joining "Path to Open"
-summary: A new initiative from JSTOR complements immediate open access models for monographs, providing an embargoed option for titles which might otherwise stay permanently restricted access.
+summary: A new initiative complements immediate open access models for monographs, providing an embargoed option for titles that might otherwise stay permanently paywalled.
 storyImage: assets/shutterstock_1103533763-1-.jpg
 date: 2023-01-17T14:00:00.000Z
 ---